An Event Study of the Ethereum Transition to Proof-of-Stake: Conclusion

 \section{Conclusion}

 The main social benefit from the merge has been the massive decrease in the amount of energy used by the network; continuation of proof-of-work was likely unsustainable.

-Surprisingly though, transaction fees on Ethereum and Layer-2 networks like Polygon have risen since the merge.
+Surprisingly though, transaction fees in Ether for both Ether-only and ERC-20 transactions have risen since the merge.
 We summarize our findings in Table \ref{tab:fee_summary}.
-Network fees rise across the board, except on Solana.
-The largest percentage increase, 95.6\%, is for ETH transactions on the Mainnet.

-As summarized in Table \ref{tab:speed_summary}, the speed of activity also changed after the merge.
-While Ethereum block formation speed dropped significantly, Polygon and Solana both slowed slightly after the merge, though at a statistically insignificant level.
-Nonetheless, Ethereum block creation speed remains nearly six times slower than Polygon and 12 times slower than Solana.
-That said, all three network saw a drop in transactions per second completed, though the drop was insignificant for Solana.
+Declining prices for the utility tokens lower network fees in USD, except for Matic transactions on Polygon.

+As summarized in Table \ref{tab:speed_summary}, the speed of activity rose slightly on Ethereum and fell slightly on Polygon.
+Solana has slowed by almost 50\% which may be attributable to major network outages on September 30 and October 1, 2022.\footnote{https://status.solana.com/uptime?page=2}

 The transition from proof-of-work to proof-of-stake has also reshaped the entire Ethereum landscape.
 The composition of block creators has entirely changed; there is not one miner from the PoW regime that is now proposing or attesting to blocks as a validator under the PoS regime.
-Chairman Gensler of the SEC has suggested that staking may now make Ethereum a security.\footnote{By Paul Kiernan and Vicky Ge Huang, Ether’s New ‘Staking’ Model Could Draw SEC Attention. \textit{Wall Street Journal}, September 16, 2022.}

 While gas transaction fees for network participants have grown since the merge, so has the amount of ETH burned.
-Because of the loss of block rewards and increased burn rates, the total supply of ETH is now growing much slower than previously.
-Instead, the only new ETH being added to the global supply is a daily variable sum, distributed to the validators.
-These changes have slowed the growth of Ethereum supply by almost 95\%.
+Block rewards were many times larger than the daily variable sum, distributed to the validators.
+Because of the loss of block rewards, increased burn rates, and more staked Ether, the total circulating supply is now deflationary.